awerkamp/markdown-scriptures-standard-works-church-of-jesus-christ/Book of Mormon/01 1 Nephi/1nephi.01.md

 ## 1.
 I, Nephi, having been born of goodly parents, therefore I was taught somewhat in all the learning of my father; and having seen many afflictions in the course of my days, nevertheless, having been highly favored of the Lord in all my days; yea, having had a great knowledge of the goodness and the mysteries of God, therefore I make a record of my proceedings in my days.
+> This sounds as though Nephi has had previous revelations and perhaps the Tree of Life wasn't his first.
 ## 2.
 Yea, I make a record in the language of my father, which consists of the learning of the Jews and the language of the Egyptians.
 ## 3.